gtosato/food_delivery/README.md

 -    React Native Navigation
 -    React Native Maps (https://github.com/react-native-maps/react-native-maps)

 This project was built to develop a better understanding of utilising React Native to develop a cross-platform mobile application.
 It uses Sanity as a Content Management System to simplify record creation and maintenance.
-It also uses Expo Go to create a sandboxed instance of the application on respective simulator devices.
+It also uses Expo Go to create a sandboxed instance of the application on respective devices and simulator devices.

 Finally, restuarant location is displayed and pinned on the Delivery Screen.